getdozer/dozer/README.md

 |-- dozer-ingestion       # Ingestion & Connectors
 |-- dozer-storage         # Initial checkpointing of data from ingestion
 |-- dozer-api             # APIs to be consumed by clients
-|-- dozer-shared          # Library with shared utilities
+|-- dozer-types          # Library with shared utilities
 |-- dozer-pipeline         # Library with shared utilities
 ```